 While first only for wild animals, she later also became related to the somewhat tame countryside and its animals.
 In this association, she is regarded as the guardian of anything rural, repressing everything that was rustic and uncultivated.

 Her association with the hunting sport and hunting animals in general got her a nickname.
 Not very inspiring, indeed, since it was simply Diana the Huntress.
-The name is most often use by poets or by artist to name their pieces.
+The name is most often used by poets or by artists to name their pieces.

-When it comes to her appearance, a well known Roman poet by the name of Nemesianus described her most adequately.
+When it comes to her appearance, a well-known Roman poet by the name of Nemesianus described her most adequately.
 At least, that is according to some sources.
-He described Diana as a figure that was always carrying a bow and a quiver which was filled with golden arrows.
+He described Diana as a figure that was always carrying a bow and a quiver that was filled with golden arrows.

 Diana of the Underworld

 While mostly addressed as Diana, she was also often given the title Trivia.
-This has to do with her relation with the underworld.
-Trivia comes from trivium, which translate to something like ‘triple way’.
+This has to do with her relation to the underworld.
+Trivia comes from trivium, which translates to something like ‘triple way’.

-At face value her role in relation to the crossroad seems to be quite innocent.
+At face value, her role in relation to the crossroad seems to be quite innocent.
 The use of Trivia would refer to Diana’s guardianship over roadways or crossroads.
-Particularly, surprise surprise, the ones with three ways.
+Particularly the ones with three ways.

 Diana the Triple Goddess

-Thus far, three aspects of Roman goddess Diana have been discussed.
+Three aspects of the Roman goddess Diana have been uncovered.
 Goddess of the moon, goddess of the hunt, goddess of the road to the underworld.
 The three together also make up another appearance of Diana, namely Diana as the Triple Goddess.

-While she can be considered as seperat goddesses by some, in her form as Diana triformis she should be considered three different goddesses altogether.
-Indeed, it acknowledges that Diana had all the functions as discussed up until this point.
+While she can be considered a separate goddess by some, in her form as Diana triformis she represents the three different goddesses altogether.

-The name Diana would refer to her as Diana the huntress, Luna would be used to refer to her as goddess of the moon, while Hectate is used to refer to her as Diana of the underworld.
+The name Diana would refer to her as Diana the huntress, Luna would be used to refer to her as the goddess of the moon, while Hecate is used to refer to her as Diana of the underworld.

 The three would also intertwine in several ways.
-The symbol of a crossroad was, for example, related to the version of Hectate or Trivia.
-But, it could also be related to Diana the Huntress in a sense that the paths hunters may encounter in the forest, lit only by the full moon; this symbolizes making choices ‘in the dark’ without the light of guidance.
+The symbol of a crossroad was, for example, related to the version of Hecate or Trivia.
+But, it could also be related to Diana the Huntress in a sense that the paths hunters may encounter in the forest are lit only by the full moon; this symbolizes making choices ‘in the dark’ without the light of guidance.

 Diana, Goddess of Childbirth